- ECE Graduate Handbook

 - Description of your trip and proof that you will be presenting (conference invitation, brochure, a pamphlet listing your name, etc.)

 - Completed and signed Student Certification for Business Related Travel form

 Once you have received confirmation from Christina that your trip has been approved, you may begin booking your trip through Connexxus, the UC's travel program.
 Please make sure that the selected airfare is the most economical (this is University policy) and that you include price comparisons in the backup documentation.
 Avoid "package deals" as they are generally ineligible for reimbursement.
 Expenses combined in a package (for example, using Expedia to book airfare and hotel together) usually fail to meet receipt requirements.

 Within one week of returning from your trip, you must email Christina all of your backup documentation to claim expenses.
 You will be reimbursed only AFTER your trip has taken place.
-The maximum reimbursement of $500.00 can be spread over more than one trip.
+The Travel Fund will allow a one-time only reimbursement of up to a maximum of $500.

 For any questions, please contact Christina.

 - Reimbursement Requests